reaper8055/bspwc/CONTRIBUTE.md

 # Contributing to bspwc

-Contributing only involves opening a pull request or an issues.
+Contributing only involves opening a pull request or an issue.
 You'll be more successful with your work if you join us on the [IRC channel](http://webchat.freenode.net/?channels=bspwc&uio=d4) to discuss your plan.